 4. Use robo-advisers or technology enhanced platforms

 Technology in the past couple of years has greatly affected the field of investing.
 And it has done so for the better.
 Just have a look at this article on the future of investing.
 Technology has made it easier and cheaper than ever to invest.
 Innovation in this field has been so dramatic that your whole portfolio can be managed for you according to your risk preference at a fraction of the cost professional managers charge.
+Many people, therefore, use one of these Apps für Aktien to help them invest in the stock market.
 One such platform that is leading the way in UK is Nutmeg.

 Nutmeg creates portfolios based on your risk preference and your time horizon.
 All you have to do is is answer a few questions to determine your risk profile, pay in your money and the Nutmeg team will take care of the rest.
 They will create and manage a portfolio for you all for a maximum cost of 1%.
 Have a look at the article I wrote on nutmeg here.